 We also come across a very beautiful Nomad pasture known as Laba Chung with the Yaks grazing.

-If you happen to come in spring, this place looks like Botanical Garden.
-The walk through the shrubs of Rhododendrons Anogosium will lead you to the bridge and after crossing the bridge, we will ascend slowly towards Pangka Camp 4000 meters.
-The walk is so lovely the people forget to walk at their own pace as they falls in love with flowers, once one of my friend told me, we have to be like Flowers, they never try to compare their beauty with one another.
+If you happen to come in spring, this place looks like a Botanical Garden.
+The walk through the shrubs of Rhododendrons Anogosium will lead you to the bridge.
+After crossing the bridge, we will ascend slowly towards Pangka Camp 4000 meters.
+The walk is so lovely that people forget to walk at their own pace as they fall in love with flowers.
+Once, one of my friends told me, we have to be like Flowers, they never try to compare their beauty with one another.

-Pangka is one of the most beautiful camp in this Dagala Trek with good View of the mountain starting from Sikkim to the Last Himalayas.
+Pangka is one of the most beautiful campsites in this Dagala Trek .
+From here we can have a good View of the mountain starting from Sikkim to the Last Himalayas.

-In olden time It is said that the strongest Solider of Daga Penlop had to carry the stone from Zorina to the mini pass of Chari la ( Rain coat Pass) while ascending up and then have to bring it down while going back to Dagana to prove their worth
+In olden times it is said that the strongest Soldier of Daga Penlop had to carry the stone from Zorina to Chari la.
+So as to prove their worth.

 The walk gradually descends towards another Nomadic place known as Kherkewa.